Noel-leoN/MapExt/README.md

 - v1.2
   1. more complete simulation system (adding repair vehicle navigation, customizable AreaTool map tiles, etc.)
   2. rewritten the patch code significantly,it might boost performance a bit.
+  If you encounter any problems, you can roll back to version 1.0.5.6

 ## Notes
+ººÓïËµÃ÷

 ## Issues
 - May not be compatible with some special mods.